-Name: Name of the sensor or parameter.
+- Name: Name of the sensor or parameter.
 When appended to the Base Name attribute, this must result in a globally unique identifier for the resource.
 The name is optional, if the Base Name is present.
 If the name is missing, Base Name must uniquely identify the resource.
-This can be used to represent a large array of measurements from the same sensor without having to repeat its identifier on every measurement.

-Unit: Units for a measurement value.
+This can be used to represent a large array of measurements from the same sensor without having to repeat its identifier on every measurement. - Unit: Units for a measurement value.
 Optional.
 If the Record has no Unit, the Base Unit is used as the Unit.
-Having no Unit and no Base Unit is allowed.

-Value Value of the entry.
+Having no Unit and no Base Unit is allowed. - Value Value of the entry.
 Optional if a Sum value is present, otherwise required.
-Values are represented using three basic data types, Floating point numbers ("v" field for "Value"), Booleans ("vb" for "Boolean Value"), Strings ("vs" for "String Value") and Binary Data ("vd" for "Data Value").
-Exactly one of these four fields MUST appear unless there is Sum field in which case it is allowed to have no Value field or to have "v" field.

-Sum: Integrated sum of the values over time.
+Values are represented using basic data types.
+This specification defines floating point numbers ("v" field for "Value"), booleans ("vb" for "Boolean Value"), strings ("vs" for "String Value") and binary data ("vd" for "Data Value").
+Exactly one value field MUST appear unless there is Sum field in which case it is allowed to have no Value field. - Sum: Integrated sum of the values over time.
 Optional.
 This attribute is in the units specified in the Unit value multiplied by seconds.